BastLeblanc/aws-byod-immersion-day/labs/01_ingestion_with_glue/README.md

 1. In the glue console, Go to Notebooks, click Create notebook
 2. Notebook name: aws-glue-`byod`
-3. Attach to development: choose the endopoint created some steps back
+3. Attach to development: choose the endpoint created some steps back
 4. Create a new IAM Role.
 5. **Create notebook**